pedrohcdo/nest-logger-bundle/README.md

   })
   ```

-You must provide the desired parameters for the LoggerBundle, the parameters follow the following schema
+You must provide the desired parameters for the LoggerBundleModule, the parameters follow the following schema

 ```ts
 // default config